Asian Banking School Logo

 University of Edinburgh Business School

 The University of Edinburgh Business School enjoys a long tradition of teaching and research, opening the doors to its first cohort of students in October 1919.
-The School offers undergraduate, postgraduate, and executive education programmes in business and management and provides a platform for research, discussion, and debate on a wide range of business issues.
+The School offers undergraduate, postgraduate, and Executive Education programmes in business and management and provides a platform for research, discussion, and debate on a wide range of business issues.

 WELCOME DRINKS RECEPTION

-SUNDAY, 1 SEPTEMBER 2024
+SUNDAY, 6 SEPTEMBER 2026

-This will be held at the Calton Suite of the Glasshouse Hotel.
+This will be held in the Calton Suite of the Glasshouse Hotel.
 Situated atop the hotel’s two-acre roof-top garden, participants will be able to enjoy a stunning view of Edinburgh’s Calton Hill.
-Built from a former chapel constructed in 1846, the Glasshouse is part of the YTL Luxury Hotels collection - the hospitality arm of one of Malaysia's most dynamic conglomerates, YTL Corporation Berhad.
+Built from a former chapel constructed in 1846, the Glasshouse Hotel is part of the YTL Luxury Hotels collection - the hospitality arm of one of Malaysia's most dynamic conglomerates, YTL Corporation Berhad.

-WELCOME DINNER
+CEILIDH WORKSHOP & WELCOME DINNER

-MONDAY, 2 SEPTEMBER 2024
+MONDAY, 7 SEPTEMBER 2026

 FAREWELL DINNER

-THURSDAY, 5 SEPTEMBER 2024
+THURSDAY, 10 SEPTEMBER 2026

 Accommodation